Articles on Congregations

 by Dave Roozen

-This is an exceptionally large file.
-You may use the link above to read the article in its entirety online or choose to download this file.
+You may use the link above to read the article in its entirety online or download this file.

 Hues in the Pews

-This Christian Century article is written by John Dart, a religion reporter, and summarizes several recent surveys of multiracial congregations.
-It refers to studies featured on this web site and raises pertinent questions about the dynamics and prevalence of multiracial churches in the United States.
+This Christian Century article by John Dart summarizes several surveys of multiracial congregations.
+It refers to studies featured on this site and raises pertinent questions about the dynamics and prevalence of multiracial churches in the United States.

 by Robert Wuthnow